 New York Tenant Rights & Responsibilities

-New York State tenant rights include the right to:
+Under the law in New York State, tenants have rights that include the right to:

 - Form a tenant’s association with other residents in a multi-family complex.

-- Live in a safe, well-maintained unit that’s free from leaks, pests and hazardous conditions.
+- Live in a safe, well-maintained rental unit that’s free from leaks, pests and hazardous conditions.

 - Privacy, peace and quiet.